How Long Does a Car Accident Lawsuit Take in Boston?

 In Boston car accident cases, litigation can last anywhere from a year and a half to three years or more, depending on the circumstances.
 Litigation refers to the entire legal process from the time that a case is entered on the docket to the time that the jury has made their decision and presented their verdict to the clerk.

 Cases with multiple defendants may involve several schedules and are likely to extend the length of Boston car accident litigation.
-While the courts do allow the parties to adequately prepare their cases, they also try and put appropriate pressure on them to make sure that the case does not languish.
-An experienced attorney could also help you keep your case as short and inexpensive as possible.
+While the courts do allow the parties to adequately prepare their cases, they also try and put appropriate pressure on them to make sure that the case does not languish. an experienced Boston car accident attorney could also help you keep your case as short and inexpensive as possible.

 Factors that Could Influence the Length of a Case